argonne-lcf/user-guides/docs/cooley/software-and-libraries/jupyter-notebooks.md

 ## Jupyter Notebooks on Cooley
 Frequently, it's very useful for prototyping, analysis, or debugging to have an interactive session on Cooley using jupyter notebooks to debug your python scripts.
 The single node containers supported by the ALCF datascience group have jupyter and common python packages installed, and so it is possible to use jupyter notebooks with the production ML/DL software in an interactive way.

-For more information about the supported software in the containers, or alternative ways to get pytorch/tensorflow, please see the page on Machine Learning Tools: ==update link to Cooley/Machine Learning Tools==.
+For more information about the supported software in the containers, or alternative ways to get pytorch/tensorflow, please see the page on [Machine Learning Tools](machine-learning-tools.md).

 ## Setting up Jupyter on an Interactive node
 To use jupyter notebooks on the GPUs, you will need an interactive node.
 Please refer to the cobalt and job submission documentation for details, but a simple interactive node request could look like this: